-Emily Cooper, MPH, MOM, L.Ac is a licensed Chinese Medicine practitioner in Farragut North Square and Downtown Georgetown, NorthWest Washington DC.
+Emily Cooper, MPH, MOM, L.Ac is a licensed Chinese Medicine practitioner in Farragut North Square, NorthWest Washington DC.
 She holds a Masters of Oriental Medicine degree, trained and licensed in Acupuncture and Chinese Herbal Medicine, from the Maryland University of Integrative Health (formerly Tai Sophia Institute), a Western pioneer in the transmission of the 5,000 year old art of Classical Chinese Acupuncture.
 Emily is also a certified Acu Detox Specialist in the trauma protocol established by the National Acupuncture Detoxification Association.
 She continues her studies under Thea Elijah, a Sufi healer, Chinese Herbalist, and Acupuncturist.

 Emily transitioned into Chinese Medicine from the field of International Public Health.
 Her previous experience includes work with high risk trauma populations in the United States and East Africa, and throughout her training as a Chinese Medicine practitioner she continued public health work with University of Maryland's Shock Trauma, UMD Center for Integrative Medicine, and Johns Hopkins University.